Learning time-dependent and integro-differential collision operators from plasma phase space data using differentiable simulators: Results

 Finally, it is important to highlight that despite the PS-Tensor and PS-NN achieving similar test errors, their form is, nonetheless, different.
-This is related to the ill-posedness of the inverse problem which we are tackling when estimating advection-diffusion models from phase space data~~\cite{carvalho2026learning}, i.e. there is a family of solutions which can produce statistically equivalent dynamics.
-Our approach throughout this work is to constrain the space of solutions by reducing the degrees of freedom of the operator, use more (varied) sub-populations, and regularization methods.
-The impact of all these choices is covered in more detail in ~\ref{app:discussion_non_uniqueness} and ~\ref{app:regularization_vs_nt}.
-We expect this scenario to be a recurring challenge in future works, so it is important to further develop approaches to mitigate it, as proposed here.
+This is related to the ill-posedness of the inverse problem which we are tackling when estimating advection-diffusion models from phase space data~\cite{carvalho2026learning}, i.e. there is a family of solutions which can produce statistically equivalent dynamics (i.e. equivalent rollout error).
+Our approach throughout this work is to constrain the space of solutions by reducing the degrees of freedom of the operator, use more (varied) subpopulations, and regularization methods.
+Overall, we find that increasing the number of training subpopulations and enforcing known physical symmetries are the most robust approaches to increasing the generalization capabilities of the operator and reduce the estimated coefficients variability (in regions of the phase space where dynamics are observed during training).
+Techniques which attempt to impose smoothness constraints via an extra loss term or by artificially reducing the degrees of freedom (e.g. along the time axis for PS-Tensor operator) can help to consistently recover smoother operators but do not address the non-uniqueness problem.
+The impact of all these choices is covered in more detail in~\ref{app:discussion_non_uniqueness}, \ref{app:regularization_vs_nt}, and previous work~\cite{carvalho2026learning}.
+We expect the non-uniqueness scenario to be a recurring challenge in future works, so it is important to further develop approaches to mitigate it, as proposed here.
+For example, we conjecture that by reducing the noise level and granularity of the phase space dynamics (by using a larger number of particles per subpopulation and a higher phase space resolution) we will be able to reduce the variability of the estimated coefficients.